(Advertisement)

 A video circulated this week on social media claimed that “foreigners” were allowed to cut in line in front of other voters at the South Park ballot drop-box station.

-The claims are false, Allegheny County elections officials said this week.
+The claims in the social media post are false, Allegheny County elections officials said this week.

 A county spokesperson said that a group of voters came to the South Park satellite election office on Saturday to apply for mail-in ballots and needed the assistance of a translator.